kylejcho/checkr-react/README.md

 This was also my first time working with a back-end service.
 It required some initial setup and referencing of the Firebase documentation but I certainly would love to incorporate it in future projects as well.
 It also gave me an oppurtunity to dip my toes into the world of back-end as a front-end dev.

 ## To Do:
--Allow user's the ability to change their display name -Allow user's the ability to delete their accounts -Add "Forgot Password" functionality
+- Allow user's the ability to change their display name

+- Allow user's the ability to delete their accounts

+- Add "Forgot Password" functionality

--Add an "edit" functionality when opening up the task-view of a certain task.
+- Add an "edit" functionality when opening up the task-view of a certain task.